Penajam North Paser Regency: Administrative districts

-Penajam North Paser Regency is divided into four districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census.
-The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+Penajam North Paser Regency is divided into four districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid-2024.
+The table also includes the location of the district administrative centres, the number of administrative villages in each district (totalling 30 rural desa and 24 urban kelurahan), and its postal codes.

-Notes: (a) including fifteen small offshore islands. (b) includes two small offshore islands - Pulau Jawang and Pulau Sabut. (c) The village of Maridan has a postcode of 76146, Sepaku and Karang Jinawi share 76148, Mentawir has 76149; the other eleven villages share 76147.
+Notes: (a) including fifteen small offshore islands.(b) includes two small offshore islands - Pulau Jawang and Pulau Sabut.(c) The town of Maridan has a postcode of 76146, the town of Sepaku and the village of Karang Jinawi share 76148, the town of Mentawir has 76149; the town of Pemaluan and the other ten villages share 76147.

 Local government and politics

 The Penajam North Paser Regency is a second-level administrative division equivalent to a city.
 As a regency, it is headed by a regent who is elected democratically.
 Heads of districts are appointed directly by the regent on the recommendation of the regency secretary.
 Executive power lies with the regent and vice regent while legislative function is exercised by the regency's parliament.